-- Pour the batter into the prepared pan and bake for 35 minutes.
+- Pour the batter into the prepared pan and bake at 350 F for 35 minutes.
 The center of the cake should spring back when lightly touched.
 Remove the cake from the oven.

 - Brush the top of the cake immediately with honey thinned with warm water.

 - While still warm, remove the cake carefully from the pan and put it inside a large plastic bag until it cools.
 The trapped heat in the bag will cause a little condensation to form which will keep the cake moist.

 - Slice the cake evenly to serve.
 Serve the Castella slices unadorned, as is the tradition, with a cup of tea.

 - PHOTOGRAPHY CREDITS: Many thanks for the following whose photos I used in this blog post -- 1) The President Elpidio Quirino Foundation for the Quirino clan photo at the Hibiya Park Monument; 2) Pauline Quirino Varanal - for our family of 4 photo; 3) Tim Quirino - for the photo of Constante Quirino at the Kyoto temple ; 4) All food and Japan photos by Elizabeth Ann Quirino.